Click on either of the following links for information:

 The three-story McDowell Administration/Business Administration Building houses administrative offices, classrooms, laboratories and computer facilities.
 The building was completed in 1970.

-The Offices of the President, Vice Presidents and Chief Information Officer are housed on the second floor of the McDowell Administration Building.
-The Offices of Graduate School, Center for IT Execellence, Purchasing, Human Resources, Payroll, Contract Administration, Bursar and Financial Services are located on the ground floor.
-The office of Annual Programs is on the third floor.
-The College of Business & Entrepreneurship is located in the eastern portion of the building.
+The Offices of the President, Vice Presidents, Chief Compliance Officer, and Chief Diversity Officer are housed on the second floor of the McDowell Administration Building.
+The Offices of the Graduate School, Center for IT Excellence, Chief Information Officer, Purchasing, Human Resources, Payroll, Contract Administration, Bursar and Financial Services are located on the ground floor.
+The Office of Annual Programs is on the third floor.
+The College of Business is located in the eastern portion of the building.

 Student Services Building

-Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the offices of the Assistant Vice President and Dean of Campus Life and Student Development, Assistant Dean of Campus Life and Student Development and Judicial Affairs, Counseling Center, Residential Living and Learning, International Student Services, and TRIO Programs.
+Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the offices of the Assistant Vice President & Dean of Students, Assistant Dean of Campus Life & Student Development, Counseling Center, Residential Living & Learning, International Student & Scholar Services, and TRIO Programs.

-The Department of Residential Living and Learning at Texas A&M University-Commerce offers a variety of living environments, including traditional residence halls, suite-style residence halls, and single student apartments.
-The Department of Residential Living and Learning strives to create a living-learning environment in each residence hall that will enable each resident to succeed academically and developmentally.
-For more information about student housing, see Department of Residential Living and Learning and/or visit the department’s website at http://www.tamuc.edu/CampusLife/housing/default.aspx .
+The Department of Residential Living & Learning at Texas A&M University-Commerce offers a variety of living environments, including traditional residence halls, suite-style residence halls, and single student apartments.
+The Department of Residential Living & Learning strives to create a living-learning environment in each residence hall that will enable each resident to succeed academically and developmentally.
+For more information about student housing, see Department of Residential Living & Learning and/or visit the department’s website at http://www.tamuc.edu/CampusLife/housing/default.aspx

-As a department, the Sam Rayburn Student Center provides premier programs and activities, service with excellence, and state-of-the-art facilities for the campus community to gather, connect, and experience.
-The Sam Rayburn Student Center is one of the newest facilities on campus, recently expanded to provide 120,000 square feet of modern meeting rooms, a food court, dining room, student Club, Pride Shop for graphic design and printing needs, game room, informal lounges, patios and the Center for Student Involvement.
-In addition the SRSC features a University Bookstore, the Mane Card student ID office, and the Leadership Engagement and Development (L.E.A.D.) suite.
+As a department, the Rayburn Student Center provides premier programs and activities, service with excellence, and state-of-the-art facilities for the campus community to gather, connect, and experience.
+The Rayburn Student Center provides 120,000 square feet of modern meeting rooms, a food court, dining room, student Club, Pride Shop for graphic design and campus marketing needs, game room, informal lounges, patios and the Student Involvement Suite (SIS).
+In addition, the RSC features a University Bookstore, the Mane Card student ID office, the Serving Engaged, Empowered and Diverse Students (S.E.E.D.S.) suite, and the Leadership Engagement and Development (L.E.A.D.) suite.

-- First Floor: Welcome Desk, The Club, Pride Shop, Campus Bookstore, Convenience Store, Mane Card Office, Special Events Room, Campus Dining and Food Court.
+- First Floor: Welcome Desk, The Club, Pride Shop, Campus Bookstore, Convenience Store, Mane Card Office, Special Events Room, Campus Dining, Food Court, and S.E.E.D.S.
+Suite.

-- Second Floor: Center for Student Involvement includes the hub for student organizations, Fraternity & Sorority Life, Campus Activities Board, Student Government Association, and Scheduling Office.
-The Center for Leadership Engagement and Development (L.E.A.D.) is a new addition to the 2nd floor.
+- Second Floor: Student Involvement Suite includes the hub for student organizations, Fraternity & Sorority Life, Campus Activities Board, Student Government Association, and Scheduling Office.
+The Leadership Engagement and Development (L.E.A.D.)
+Suite provides opportunities for students to learn about and enhance leadership skills.
 A large combo Conference Room and 15 additional rooms for meetings, luncheons and presentations can be utilized by students, faculty, staff and community guests.

-The Center for Student Involvement provides many services and opportunities to help maximize students' college experiences.
-Much of what we do is centered on providing resources, increasing involvement, and enhancing learning experiences.
+The Student Involvement Suite provides many services and opportunities to help maximize students' college experiences.
+Much of what it does is centered on providing resources, increasing involvement, and enhancing learning experiences.
 Students are encouraged to get involved and make the most of their college experience!
 Being involved helps students to connect with one another, their campus, and their community.
-Students have opportunities to participate in events, join organizations, access resources and develop their leadership skills through our programs and services.
-The Center for Student Involvement suite is home to the Campus Activities Board, Student Government, Fraternity & Sorority Life, Golden Leos, and approximately 100 other student organizations.
+Students have opportunities to participate in events, join organizations, access resources and develop their leadership skills through its programs and services.
+The Student Involvement suite is home to the Campus Activities Board, Student Government, Fraternity & Sorority Life, Golden Leos, and approximately 100 other student organizations.

-The student center is located on the corner of Neal and Stonewall streets right across from the Science Center. http://tamuc.edu/RSC
+The student center is located on the corner of Neal and Stonewall Streets right across from the MacFarland Science Center. http://tamuc.edu/RSC

 Morris Recreation Center (MRC)